How to Pass the GitHub Copilot Certification GH-300 Exam on First Attempt

 2. How many questions are on the GH-300 exam?

 • The exam contains approximately 65 questions.
-This number can fluctuate slightly.
+This number can fluctuate slightly between exam versions.

 3. What is the passing score for the GitHub Copilot Certification?